See how the Alfresco Content Accelerator for Policy & Procedure Management Solution works from start to finish

-In the TSG Compliance Solution Demo Series, we look at how the solution is used to control documents in a real-world scenario.
+In this Compliance Demo Series, we look at how the solution is used to control documents in a real-world scenario.
 Let’s say we want to make a change to a Standard Operating Procedure (SOP).
 How do we go from making the change, getting it reviewed and approved, and making the change effective?
 What about when the document needs to undergo Periodic Review or be made obsolete?
 Watch the demos to find out!

 Demo #1 – Search